April 22, 2025

 13. Income and sales tax: Review income and sales tax obligations.

-14. Financial statements: Generate financial statements, such as the income statement, balance sheet, and cash flow statement, using the compiled data.
+14. Financial statements: Generate financial statements, such as the income statement, balance sheet, and cash flow statement, using the compiled financial data.

 The month-end close process can be both time-consuming and resource-heavy—but it doesn’t have to be.
 These easy-to-follow strategies can help you to ensure an especially efficient and accurate month-end close.